 Digestive diseases can be painful and hard to figure out, but figuring out a proper diagnosis can be important for several reasons.
 You want to make sure that whatever is happening in your body is not causing damage that may be irreversible.
 You also want to make sure you treat your body well so that you can achieve optimum performance levels.
-Digestive diseases can cause issues like bloating, cramping, and reduce mental cognition.
+Digestive diseases can cause issues like bloating, cramping, and reduce mental capability.
 Diagnosing the underlying causes can help you not only manage these symptoms better but potentially even eliminate them completely.
 This article will walk you through a basic description of some of the most common digestive diseases and what some possible treatment plans look like.
 It's important to note that you should always confirm a diagnosis with your doctor prior to forming your own treatment plan to ensure your safety and make sure that you don't cause further damage within your body.

 Types of Digestive Diseases